Tonomy-Foundation/Tonomy-ID-SDK/docs/architecture.rst

 Tonomy Communication client
 ----------------------------------------
-This client connects to the Tonomy Communication server which acts as a broker for web sockets between two Tonomy ID peers.
+This client connects to the Tonomy Communication server which acts as a bridge for web sockets between two Tonomy ID peers.
+Additionally, it can connect the same user to his/her multiple clients.

 User
 ------